 • Clicking, buzzing, or humming sounds from the outdoor unit

-• Fan or compressor not running despite the system being on
+• The fan or compressor not running despite the system being on

 8. Faulty AC Compressor

-The AC compressor is responsible for circulating refrigerant and maintaining the cooling cycle.
+The AC compressor circulates refrigerant and maintains the cooling cycle.
 If the compressor fails, the entire system will struggle to function, leading to poor cooling performance or complete system failure.

 Signs of a faulty air conditioner compressor include: